OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_cp/index.md

 # Creating CP Learning Content

+This chapter explains course authors how to create Content Packagings.
+Additionally, you will find information on how to embed your CPs in courses and explains the features of the CP editor.

 CP stands for "Content Packaging" and is an e-learning standard for learning content.
 A content packaging is a self-contained learning content in a standardized e-learning format, for example an online module for your subject